BonJovi1/Optical-Flow/README.md

 # Optical-Flow
 Implementing the Lucas Kanade algorithm to compute the optical flow between images.
-Using the flow to also detect, segment and track objects in videos.
+Using the flow to also detect, segment and track objects in videos. \
+Assignment-5, Computer Vision, Spring 2020

 The jupyter notebook takes a long time to load on Github.
 Check out the code on [**nbviewer**](https://nbviewer.jupyter.org/github/BonJovi1/Optical-Flow/blob/master/code.ipynb).